loclahost/phrases-editor/README.md

 ## Release notes

+### 2.2.3
+* Fix: Added loading text when loading phrases data so it is easier to see that something happens
+* Updated libraries
+* Fix: Always recognize input in search box
+* Fix: Exclude rows in edit mode while searching

 ### 2.2.2
 * Fix: Do not display that all is saved until it is actually saved.
 Thanks to @ericot